hosford42/vert/README.md

-# Graph Sanity
+# Vert
-*Sane interface for graphs*
+*Graphs for Python*

 ## TODO:

-* Add a graph_sanity.stores.dbm module and implement a persistent graph store on top of the built-in dbm module.
+* Add a vert.stores.dbm module and implement a persistent graph store on top of the built-in dbm module.
 Use this as the default when a path string is passed to the Graph constructor.
 * Add graph stores for neo4j, tinkerpop, networkx, and other back ends.